 At Craigieburn Secondary College, students will be supported to develop their basic numeracy and mathematical skills and thinking through their engagement in a wide variety of units and topics.
-Learning is supported through the Maths Pathway and Fluency programs which assist students to access learning at their level.
+Learning is supported through the Fluency program which assistsstudents to access learning at their level.
 Their problem solving and mathematical thinking skills are further enhanced and consolidated in problem solving lessons and Rich Tasks which encourage students to apply their thinking and learning to real world problems.